click on the menu below to navigate this site

 The Creature: Forgotten Prometheus

-After a year of living with my characters and story I’ve finally got to the editing stage of my new book:
+After a year of living with my characters and story, I’ve finally reached the editing stage of my new book:

 The Creature: Forgotten Prometheus